fiskaltrust/release-notes/portal/2022-10-18-changelog.md

 ---

 # Fix for receipt calculation
-We have fixed receipt calculation when it contains negative quantity for amount or quantity.
+We have fixed receipt calculation when it contains negative quantity or amount.
 Total amount is summed up correctly now for all receipts.